jyo3003/ScoreCraft/README.md

     npm -v # should print `10.5.0`

-2. Install React: Once Node.js is installed, open a terminal and run the following command to install React globally:

-    npm i -g react

 ### 2. Java and Spring Boot (Backend)

 ScoreCraft's backend is built using Spring Boot, a Java-based framework for building web applications.